Psalm 3

 Psalm 3:4

-To the Lord I cry aloud, and he answers me from his holy hill.
-Selah
+With my voice I call out to Adonai, and he answers me from his holy hill.
+(Selah)

 David knew that he could take all of his worries and cares to God through worship and prayer.
 As God's children, He listens and answers us when we call out to Him.